VerdantFox/blog_posts/posts/0013_param_tests_dataclasses/param_tests_dataclasses.md

 ## Using pytest.param to provide test IDs

 One thing I don't like about passing in a series of tuples as the second argument to `@pytest.mark.parametrize` is that the test names generated by pytest are not very expressive.
-Recall that the test names append all the items in the tuple, separated by dashes (e.g., `test_add_parameterized[0-5-4]`).
-That's not great.
-Luckily, we can customize our parameterized test names using `pytest.param()` objects with IDs instead of tuples.
+Recall that the test names append all the items in the tuple, separated by dashes to the end of the parametrized test name (e.g., `test_add_parameterized[0-5-4]`).
+That's not very descriptive.
+Luckily, we can customize our parameterized test names by substituting the input tuples with `pytest.param()` objects containing IDs.
 The resulting code change looks like this.

 ```python
 ADD_CASES_WITH_IDS = [